zero-iee/techblog/content/posts/labornetzwerk.en.md

 	conf-dir=/etc/dnsmasq.d/,*.conf

-Finally, systemd-resolved is told to automatically resolve domain names ending in `.lab` using the dnsmasq server instead of any other possibly public DNS server (which of course would not know the names on the lab network):
+Last but not least, systemd-resolved is told to automatically resolve domain names ending with `.lab` using the dnsmasq server instead of another possibly public DNS server (which of course would not know the names in the lab network).
+For this purpose, a new systemd service file `/etc/system/system/resolved-set-dns-ens37.service` is created:

+	[Unit]
+	Description=Pper-link DNS configuration for ens37
+	BindsTo=sys-subsystem-net-devices-ens37.device
+	After=sys-subsystem-net-devices-ens37.device

+	[Service]
+	Type=oneshot
+	ExecStart=/usr/bin/resolvectl dns ens37 10.0.0.1
-	sudo resolvectl domain ens37 lab
+	ExecStart=/usr/bin/resolvectl domain ens37 ~lab
+	ExecStopPost=/usr/bin/resolvectl revert ens37
+	RemainAfterExit=yes

+	[Install]
+	WantedBy=sys-subsystem-net-devices-ens37.device

+_(the tilde character ~ in front of the "lab" is important here, so that the DNS server is only used for the named "lab" top-level domain!)_.

+The new Service is activated by:

+	sudo systemctl daemon-reload
+	sudo systemctl enable --now resolved-set-dns-ens37

+A

-	sudo resolvectl dns ens37 10.0.0.1
+	sudo resolvectl status

+should show that "DNS Servers" and "DNS Domain" are set:

+	Link 3 (ens37)
+	      Aktuelle Bereiche: DNS
+	DefaultRoute-Einstellung: nein
+	       LLMNR-Einstellung: ja
+	MulticastDNS-Einstellung: nein
+	  DNSOverTLS-Einstellung: nein
+	      DNSSEC-Einstellung: nein
+	    DNSSEC unterstützt: nein
+	         DNS-Server: 10.0.0.1
+	          DNS-Domäne: ~Labor

 After restarting `dnsmasq`, devices that are only plugged into the lab interface will pull an IP address via DHCP and should be reachable from the development computer.
 Which IP address a device got can be traced in the `dnsmasq` log: